 Help partners accurately visually display the offering organization’s brand.

 Help staff have a visible, consistent and authoritative reference point when communicating with partners.
 Because this conversation with partners is about the partners displaying their affiliation with the NGO it is something which can be facilitated publicly.

 I go through some of the use cases in the video below.
 The blog post in that video about teaching in Malaysia can be read here.

 Manpower logo terms from section 10 on 26 October 2012

-However, the IBM logo is text based and does not meet the threshold for copyright originalityThis information is what is provided on Wikipedia about the IBM icon used here.].
+However, the IBM logo is text based and does not meet the threshold for copyright originalityThis information is what is provided on Wikipedia about the IBM icon used here..
 However it is still a logo and covered under registered trade mark rules.

 Apple is another popular company with several programs and logos specifically designed for use by business partners.
 One of the things which is required in these kinds of relationships is for the organization granting the logo’s use to be firm in their organizational identity.
 This means: defining the relationship – who is the NGO and who is not the NGO.
 For some organizations it means defining what items are trademarks, products and logos.

-http://wordpress.org/about/logos While WordPress is an opensource product, it is also a community.
+The next three brands have a particularly visual representation and presentation of their branding guidelines.
+WordPresslogos are made freely available under their about section. http://wordpress.org/about/logos While WordPress is an opensource product, it is also a community.
 About a year and a half ago one there was quite a stir made by Automatic about proper logo usage.
 The community had some who were less than thrilled with the emphasis Automatic brought on branding an open source project, but in the end even the controversy made the brand stronger.
 The consistent iconization of the product also made the brand more recognizable.
 Today the WordPress project has a lot of logo options which conform to established branding guidelines.
 This gives the community flexibility and continuity at the same time.